chenmingxue/DS_frequently_used/24Projects/README.md

 This is a fairly straightforward problem and is ideal for people starting off with data science.
 It is a regression problem.
 The dataset has 25,000 rows and 3 columns (index, height and weight).

 ### Medium:
-1. Black Friday Sales Dataset\
+9. Black Friday Sales Dataset\
 This dataset comprises of sales transactions captured at a retail store.
 It’s a classic dataset to explore and expand your feature engineering skills and day to day understanding from multiple shopping experiences.
 This is a regression problem.
 The dataset has 550,069 rows and 12 columns.

-2. Human Activity Recognition Dataset\
+10. Human Activity Recognition Dataset, data group, visualization and LSTM Deeplearning\
 This data set is collected from recordings of 30 human subjects captured via smartphones enabled with embedded inertial sensors.This is a multi-classification problem.
 The data set has 10,299 rows and 561 columns.